Anthony J. Lumsden: Career

 His first job at Eero Saarinen & Associates in Bloomfield Hills, Michigan, was running the blue print machine.
 He soon got an opportunity to work on a new chapel design for Concordia Senior College and Eero noticed his talent.
 He quickly became a core member of the design team at the office and met numerous famous designers and artists of the time such as Charles and Ray Eames, Mies van der Rohe and Alexander Calder.
-After Saarinen's death, he continued to work with Kevin Roche and John Dinkeloo in Hamden, Connecticut.
+After Saarinen's death, he continued to work with Kevin Roche and John Dinkeloo at Roche-Dinkeloo in Hamden, Connecticut.
 During this period of time he worked on several National AIA award-winning projects such as the General Motors Technical Center.

 In 1965, the Los Angeles-based large, multi-service architectural and engineering firm Daniel, Mann, Johnson & Mendenhall (DMJM) offered Cesar Pelli, who had also worked at Saarinen, a position as their director of design.
 Shortly thereafter, Pelli persuaded Lumsden to join him as Assistant Director of Design.
 On his reasons for selecting Lumsden, Pelli stated, "It was very important to have somebody to hear you.
 Tony would be ideal…he was very bright, very thoughtful, he thinks originally.
 That was most important for me.
 Also he was a very good designer and a fantastic draftsman."

 DMJM had hired Pelli and Lumsden to break with orthodox Modernism, but keeping in mind stringent time and money constraints, and working for many clients who were ambivalent about architectural design.
 Pelli and Lumsden still delivered.
 One of their first collaborations, Sunset Mountain Park (1966), was a hyper-tech megastructure proposed for the Santa Monica Mountains with an urban nucleus and housing for 7,200 that somehow still acknowledged City of Los Angeles open space ordinances.
 The project won the Progressive Architecture First Design Award in 1966.

 "We used to discuss architecture endlessly.
 Our primary moment was during lunch.
 We would go somewhere and just discuss architecture – how to do things, what the possibilities were within a firm like DMJM, etc. That was part of it.
 Unquestionably many of the forms and ideas we developed came out of those discussions."
 Perhaps their most enduring design legacy of this time, Pelli and Lumsden first formulated the reversed mullion glass skin.
 The Century City Medical Plaza (1969), a straightforward 19-story black box, was the first building to incorporate the new design system.
 Pelli took the initial lead in designing the Medical Plaza, which was done while Lumsden was assigned to rapid transit work at a separate office within DMJM.
 However, the design concept is theirs together.
 Its vertical and horizontal mullions only protrude 3/8 of an inch and are applied continuously with solar performance glass across the entire building.